KevinPaizRamos/Ramhacks/README.md

 # Ramhacks
-Ramhacks AI path environmental path
+Ramhacks AI best use of AI